-Bangladesh should engage China in collaborative transboundary water management initiatives to address shared concerns over river basin sustainability, flood control, and agricultural resilience.
+• Bangladesh should engage China in collaborative transboundary water management initiatives to address shared concerns over river basin sustainability, flood control, and agricultural resilience.
 Such cooperation can help ensure equitable water usage, reduce regional tensions, and support longterm resource security in the face of climate change and growing population pressures.

-Assertive Diplomacy in the Rohingya Crisis
+Assertive Diplomacy in Rohingya Crisis

 - Bangladesh must continue to push for a more proactive and constructive role from China in resolving the Rohingya crisis.
 As a key ally of Myanmar and a major regional power, China holds significant influence that can facilitate safe, voluntary, and dignified repatriation.
-Diplomatic efforts should focus on encouraging China to support sustainable solutions, including humanitarian aid, rehabilitation initiatives, and political dialogue involving all stakeholders. - At the same time, Bangladesh should leverage multilateral forums and bilateral engagements with China to ensure the crisis remains a strategic priority.
+Diplomatic efforts should focus on encouraging China to solutions such as humanitarian aid, rehabilitation, and inclusive political dialogue. - At the same time, Bangladesh should leverage multilateral forums and bilateral engagements with China to ensure that the crisis remains a strategic priority.
 Advocating for China's involvement in creating conditions conducive to return, such as safety guarantees and citizenship pathways, will not only ease the burden on Bangladesh but also enhance regional stability and China's global image as a responsible power.